 A certain amount of fat is required for health.
 It is needed to absorb certain fat soluble nutrients, manufacture cell walls and produce hormones.
 Fat is a valuable source of energy, and provides essential fatty acids that the body cannot make itself.
 However, not all fats are equal in terms of their effects on the body.
 Eating the right kinds of fat can help to protect you from heart and circulatory problems, but too much of other types can be detrimental to health.
 There are three main types of fat - saturated, monounsaturated and polyunsaturated - and they all have different roles in the body.

 Saturated fat is frequently vilified as it is linked to cardiovascular disease and high cholesterol.
 Red meat, butter, cheese, burgers and sausages, are high in saturated fat, as are ghee, coconut and palm oils.
-A diet high in saturated fat can increase total cholesterol and the harmful LDL cholesterol, which can increase your risk of obesity, heart disease, type 2 diabetes and stroke.
+A diet high in saturated fat can increase blood fats including triglycerides as well as increase your risk of obesity, heart disease, type 2 diabetes and stroke.
+However, recent studies are now suggesting that dairy products such as cheese, do not appear to be as harmful as once thought.
+This may be because other nutrients in dairy, like calcium, may modify the effects on blood fats such as triglycerides.

 Monosaturated fat found in olive, groundnut and rapeseed oils and nuts (almonds, cashews, hazelnuts, peanuts and pistachios), olives and avocados are particularly good for heart health.
 These fats can help lower the harmful LDL cholesterol.